sbrws/HackerOne-Notifier/README.md

 HackerOne-Notifier is a simple application which sends out a notification to your favorite device whenever a new program is available on HackerOne.
 Notifications are send out using Pushover.
 Currently the application supports the following functions:

-- Use HackerOne's filters to filter out uninteresting programs.
 - Initial notification when the app launches.
 - Change the interval rate on which the app checks for new programs.